onewangyi/onewangyi.github.io/_pages/about.md

 News
 ======
+06/2024: Our collaborative study with Prof. Jianhua Zhou (Department of Ultrasound, Sun Yat-sen University Cancer Center) is accepted by _MICCAI2024_.
+"Towards Multi-modality Fusion and Prototype-based Feature Refinement for Clinically Significant Prostate Cancer Classification in Transrectal Ultrasound".

 05/2024: Our collaborative study with Prof. Ming Xu and Prof. Xiaoyan Xie (Department of Medical Ultrasound, The First Affiliated Hospital, SYSU) is accepted by _UMB_.
 "Development and Validation of an Explainable Machine Learning Model for Identification of Hyperfunctioning Parathyroid Glands from High-Frequency Ultrasonographic Images".

 05/2024: Our paper on 2D for 3D Segmentation is accepted by _Expert Systems with Applications_.
 Congrats to Zhuoyuan. "[Contextual Embedding Learning to Enhance 2D Networks for Volumetric Image Segmentation](https://authors.elsevier.com/sd/article/S0957-4174(24)01145-X)", [[code]](https://github.com/JuliusWang-7/CE_Block).